Updated November 2017

 In general, we caution against insulated ski or snowboarding pants for most people.
-You're better off owning multiple thicknesses of long underwear and layering underneath your uninsulated pants in order to adjust for different temperatures.
-However, some skiers will require insulated pants.
+You're better off owning multiple thicknesses of long underwear and layering underneath your uninsulated pants to adjust for different temperatures.
+However, some skiers require insulated pants.
 If you dislike long underwear, get really cold, or ski in frigid climates, adding some insulation to your pants might be important.
 So if you must have insulated pants, the Spyder Dare Athletic Fit

 Top Pick for Weather Protection